Is a Safety Deposit Box Worth It? (Yes, Here's Why)

 However, co-lessors will have access to the safety deposit box, even if the owner passes away.

-Compared to safety deposit boxes, Trustworthy allows much more flexibility around who can access your records, how long they have access for, and which documents they can see.
+Compared to safety deposit boxes, Trustworthy allows much more flexibility around who can access your records, how long they have access, and which documents they can see.
 For example, you can invite your spouse as a collaborator to access all your information, while inviting your accountant to review your finances only during tax season.
-Start your free trial of Trustworthy today.
+Try Trustworthy free.

 The Federal Deposit Insurance Corporation (FDIC) does not insure safety deposit boxes.
 If something were to happen to your safety deposit box, like a fire burning the bank vault down, your destroyed valuables would not be insured.